 - Subscriber – Somebody who can only manage their profile

 If you need to tweak the level of capabilities a user account has, we love the plugin User Role Editor.
 It lets us set specific capabilities for a user without compromising the website security.

 There's a few different security plugins that you can run on your website.
 Our favourite is iThemes Security Pro (Pro or the free version).
 There's also WordFence Security, BulletProof Security, Shield Security and more.

-We’d love to help you secure your website whether it’s a one-time security audit of your site or if you want to subscribe to one of our WordPress Maintenance Packages.
-We’re here to help.
+We'd love to help you secure your website whether it's a one-time security audit of your site or if you want to subscribe to one of our WordPress Website Care Plan Packages.
+We're here to help.